anicca048/Kebab/Readme.md

 Connection Sorting: Currently if you sort the connection list (by any property) under heavy load it will bogg down the UI loop causing delayed responses to user input and manipulation of the window / controls.
-The sort algorithim has been optimized to fight this, but nothing more can be done untill a new sort algorithim is implemnted. (should happen soon.)
+The sort algorithim has been optimized to fight this, but not much more can be done untill a new sort algorithim is implemnted. (should happen soon.)